-The following example is from , Phyllis Trible, Rhetorical Criticism, p.196.
+The following example is from Phyllis Trible, Rhetorical Criticism, p.196.
 Trible marks clusters of words that are one word in Hebrew with hyphens.
 Her analysis is not as detailed as the one above.
 Her analysis shows how the parallel clauses using the verb "burn" frame Jonah 4:1-4.

 And it-was-evil to Jonah an-evil great and-it-burned to-him.

-And-he-prayed to Yhwh and-he-said: "Ah!
-Yhwh, gracious and-merciful long-of nostrils and-abundant-of faithfulness and repenting about the-evil
+And-he-prayed to Yhwh and-he-said:

+"Ah!
+Yhwh,

 Was-not this my-word while I-was in my-homeland?

+'''

-Therefore I-hastened to-flee to-Tarshish because I-knew that take, please, my-nephsh from-me for better my-death than-my-life."
+Therefore I-hastened to-flee to-Tarshish because I-knew that

+'''